JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 Komandin et al :cite:`Komandin2009` have reported terahertz spectra of 0.5\ |micron| thick MgO crystals which are dominated by interference at low frequencies.
 In :numref:`fig-mgo-experiment` a digitised spectrum obtained from this publication is compared with calculations.
-It can be seen that despite the rather poor digitisation the agreement is very good, given that we are using only calculated information (refractive index, LO and TO frequencies etc.).
+It can be seen that despite the rather poor digitisation the agreement is very good, given that we are using only calculated information (refractive index, LO and TO frequencies, etc.).
 Agreement with the number of interference bands and the amplitude of the bands is very good.

 .. _fig-mgo-experiment: